JohnCoates/Aerial/Readme.md

 ![screencast](https://cloud.githubusercontent.com/assets/499192/10754100/c0e1cc4c-7c95-11e5-9d3b-842d3acc2fd5.gif)

 ## Aerial - Apple TV Aerial Views Screen Saver
-Aerial is a Mac screensaver based on the new Apple TV screen saver that displays the Aerial movies Apple shot over New York, San Francisco, Hawaii, China, etc. Starting with version 1.4, this also includes the new ISS videos available in tvOS 12!
+Aerial is a Mac screensaver based on the new Apple TV screensaver that displays the Aerial movies Apple shot over New York, San Francisco, Hawaii, China, etc. Starting with version 1.4, this also includes the new ISS videos available in tvOS 12!

 Aerial is a completely open source project, so feel free to contribute to its development.